Dk-21/Dk-21/README.md

 ---

 Hey there!
-I'm Denish Kalariya, a passionate Computer Science Graduate Student from the University of Texas at Dallas.
+I'm Denish Kalariya, a passionate Computer Science Graduated Student from the University of Texas at Dallas.
 Dive into my world of coding, creativity, and innovation.

 **About Me**